How to set up a DMARC record in Microsoft 365 in 2026

 rua=mailto:human@valimail.com,mailto:robot@valimail.com;

 Besides aggregate reports, you might also encounter failure or forensic reports when learning about DMARC from other sources.
-However, these reports are no longer used, as it’s not as useful as aggregate reports and can be dangerous.
+However, these reports are no longer used, as they are not as useful as aggregate reports and can be dangerous.

 Step 4: Create the TXT record value